1. Home

 When people think of van drivers they tend to assume that the vans are used for work.

-Do you need to add your mate who has points on his licence or the apprentice who has only just got their van licence?
+So think about who really needs to be insured on the van.
+Do you need to add your mate who has points on their licence or the apprentice who only has a few months' experience?

 The distance you travel every year in your van can impact how much you pay for your policy.